kpdecker/firediff/README.txt

   Diff Snapshot:
   Displays a snapshot of the page's markup or CSS as a result of a given change.

+  Initial implementation of this feature has been implemented in the form of the "All Modules" panel.
+The intent is to extend this implementation to support the snapshot in time functionality.

   Unified Diff:
   Generates a unified diff for the changes made within the page.
 As much of a files formatting data is lost in rendering process, the file base content for this view